zrozumiec/ToDoList-App/README.md

 The purpose of the task is to get a practical experience in creating web applications using previous knowledge from C# Basics and ASP.NET  Core courses.
 This task will give students a practical experience in creating domain models of real applications, developing Unit tests and  implementing a user interface and the presentation layer of web applications using .NET Core and ASP.Core.

 Estimated time to complete: 20 hours.
-Task status: mandatory / manually-checked.
+Task status: mandatory / manually-checked

-Success criteria: All mandatory options implemented
+**Success criteria**: All mandatory options implemented

 **Requirements**